Seowon-Quant/Airline-Credit-Risk-Quant-Pipeline/README.md

 •The 1-SD Volatility Hypothesis

 In my preliminary analysis, I defined "Dangerous" risk levels as volatility exceeding 1 Standard Deviation (Z-score > 1).
-In the high-leverage aviation sector, being in the top 15.9% of the volatility distribution serves as a critical leading indicator of structural stress.
+In the high-leverage aviation sector, Utilizing Gaussian distribution logic, I defined 'Dangerous' risk levels as volatility exceeding +1 Standard Deviation (Z-score > 1) In the high-leverage aviation sector, identifying carriers in the right-tail (top 15.9%) of the volatility distribution serves as a critical leading indicator of structural stress and DtD (Distance-to-Default) compression.

 #### Current Roadmap & Academic Guidance

 Following feedback from Prof. Aaron Kim, the framework is evolving from a baseline data engine into a sophisticated risk assessment system.

 [Completed] Data Engineering Pipeline
-Successfully integrated Python/R workflows covering 49.8% of the global industry market cap.
-All balance sheets are structured and ready for structural modeling.
+Successfully integrated a Python/R hybrid workflow covering 49.8% ($109.6B) of the global industry market cap, ensuring the sample is a statistically significant proxy for systemic sector trends.

 [In Progress] Correlation & Risk Spillover
 I am currently analyzing the Correlation Matrix to identify systemic risk patterns and spillover effects within the sector.